| | Why selection excellence is so elusive

 evidence as to how much the corporation values the input

+and opinions of its employees.
 Among the most difficult issues in

 selection is determining which attributes really matter